ThingWerks/ThingWerks-IoT-Framework/HowTo/TWIT-Programming-Guide.md

 ## Automation Template Recap
 Follow the [auto-example.js](https://github.com/ThingWerks/ThingWerks-IoT-Framework/blob/main/Client/auto-example.jsc) guidelines.
 Its extremely straight forward and it gives very basic instruction on where to put to code

-- consult the auto-example file for general layout and use, compare with [auto.js](https://github.com/ThingWerks/ThingWerks-IoT-Framework/blob/main/Client/auto.js)
+- consult the auto-example file for general layout and use, compare with [auto.js](https://github.com/ThingWerks/ThingWerks-IoT-Framework/blob/main/Client/auto.js) so you can the difference between example code and the bare minimum template
 - specify entity subscriptions, sync groups, heartbeat or locally created ones in auto file or externally (stating client with -a and -c flag together)
 - write your "init" logic for state, nv and push
 - make constructors for incoming "push" state updates